 What Happens When Your Debt Has Been Sold

-Hi, my name’s Mike Ziegler.
-I’m the managing attorney for the Debt Fighters.
-We’re a Florida law firm focused on helping consumers to eliminate serious debt.
-So first, can a debt be sold?
 The answer to that is yes.
 Just because you originally took out a loan with one particular lender doesn’t mean that they’re required to hold onto it for the life of the loan.
-And it’s quite common when a loan is falling behind for it to be sold to a different company that specializes in collecting out old debts.
+It’s quite common when a loan is falling behind for it to be sold to a different company that specializes in collecting old debts.

 Call Now for a Free Case Evaluation